Credits

 Tuition fee rates are calculated based on a student’s tuition fee status and generally increase annually by inflation.
 How tuition fees are determined is set out in the Student Finance Framework.

-Year 1 students are required to buy a laboratory coat at a cost of £13.
+Year 1 students are required to buy a laboratory coat.

 Students on placement year are responsible for funding travel, accommodation and subsistence costs.
 These costs vary depending on the location and duration of the placement.
 Students may receive payment from their placement provider during their placement year.